 Even that “crush”, though, was entirely asexual—more about seeking simple approval or companionship than some kind of unstoppable drive to join life, limb and loin.

 But Uncle Ed knew something from the world beyond, when those loins would finally come online, assert hegemony over the head, and pretty much wreck everything.

 How to get the Phase 1 guy: You don’t.
 He’s just a boy.
 And stop having those sick thoughts.

 - General state: bliss

-- Percentage of men in this phase: zero
+- Percentage of men in this phase: Zero.
+They ain’t men.

 Phase 2: Painful Cluelessness

-Also known as “adolescence”, this phase starts roughly around 12 and lasts until about 50 (or indefinitely for males in Los Angeles or San Francisco).
-This is when the loins come online with casual vengeance, flooding the boy’s veins with poisons like testosterone that make him want to dare the devil by jumping off the high-dive, ramps on a BMX bike, guardrails on a skateboard.
+Also known as “adolescence”, this phase starts roughly around 12 and lasts until about 50 (or indefinitely for males in Los Angeles and San Francisco).
+This is when the loins come online with casual vengeance, flooding the boy’s veins with toxins like testosterone that make him want to dare the devil by jumping off the high-dive, ramps on a BMX bike, handrails on a skateboard.
 Why?
 To impress girls, duh.
 Because within the space of a few months, girls go from not being on the radar at all to becoming the radar.